Josh Dasilva: 2020–21 season

-2021–22
+2021–22 season

 Having spent four of the previous six months on crutches, Dasilva was left off Brentford's 25-man Premier League squad for the first half of the 2021–22 season.
 After the window transfer window closed, he was named in the club's updated 25-man Premier League squad.
 Following two behind closed doors friendly appearances, Dasilva made his first competitive appearance of the season as a substitute for Mads Roerslev after 72 minutes of a 4–1 FA Cup fourth round defeat to Everton on 5 February 2022.
 Dasilva was sent off on his fourth league appearance on 26 February and a hamstring injury suffered while suspended saw him miss a further seven weeks.
 He played the remainder of the season in a substitute role and ended the campaign with 10 appearances.

-2022–23
+2022–23 season

-Following off-season training with a personal coach, alongside former Arsenal teammate Marcus McGuane, Dasilva returned fully fit for the 2022–23 season and scored in each of his first two appearances of the regular season.
+Following off-season training with a personal coach, alongside former Arsenal teammate Marcus McGuane, Dasilva returned fully fit for the 2022–23 season and he scored in each of his first two appearances of the regular season.
+Dasilva's 39 appearances was his highest tally since the 2019–20 season, though two-thirds of them came as a substitute.
+Dasilva's opening day goal versus Leicester City (one of four goals he scored during the season) was cited as Brentford head coach Thomas Frank's "moment of the season", who admitted he "got emotional just thinking about it.
+(Dasilva's) been out for 18 months; almost a year, then a setback and another setback".

+2024–2025

+Following his first appearance of the 2023–24 season, in Brentford's second match of the campaign, Dasilva missed more than four months due to a hamstring injury.
+He returned to match play with a start in a 1–1 FA Cup third round draw with Wolverhampton Wanderers on 5 January 2024.
+Following three further appearances, he suffered a season-ending "significant" injury to the anterior cruciate ligament, medial collateral ligament and meniscus in his right knee in training in early February, for which he underwent surgery.
+On 17 May 2024, it was announced that Dasilva had signed a new one-year contract, with the option of a further year.
+Dasilva underwent two further operations and missed the entire 2024–25 season.
+Despite being out of contract, he continued his rehabilitation with the club during the 2025 off-season and into the 2025–26 regular season.
+On 23 October 2025, Dasilva signed a new contract, running until the end of the 2025–26 season, with the option of a further year attached.
+By November 2025, he had returned to solo outdoor training.